LandynMoreno/OddsDeviations/README.md

 Clone the Repo then perform the following commands in your terminal.

 To run the frontend:
-cd OddsProject
-cd frontend
+cd OddsProject -> cd frontend

-npm start
+Now from the ~/OddsProject/Frontend run the following command: npm start

 This should boot up an instance of the frontend on your localhost that will be making endpoint calls to the localhost:5000.
 Therefore, we should load up the backend on the localhost as well.

 To run the backend:
-On a seperately running terminal, cd OddsProject cd backend
+On a seperately running terminal, cd OddsProject -> cd backend -> cd NBA

+Now from the ~/OddsProject/Backend/NBA run the following command: flask --app .\NBA-Games.py run

+This should boot up an instance of the backend on your localhost that will be the REST API server to the frontend.